sourari/GHP-Tutorial/README.md

 For example, here's a link to another page in this repo, which includes additional resources for learning Markdown:
 [/markdown.md](/markdown.md)

+Here's another link to a page in this repo, which includes more information on incorporating MathJax into a GH site: [/mathjax.md](/mathjax.md)

 ### Find more info about [GitHub Pages here](https://pages.github.com/)

 ### Jekyll Themes